MinecraftForge/Documentation/docs/tileentities/tileentity.md

 Using the parameters you can choose if the block should have a `TileEntity` or not.
 Usually you will return `true` in the first method and a new instance of your `TileEntity` in the second method.

-At this point the `TileEntity`can be used for Rendering.

 ## Storing Data within your `TileEntity`
 In order to save data, override the following two methods
 ```JAVA